Prasannkumar202106/ada_5thsem_202106/README.md

 # ada_5thsem_202106
- this will vontain all codes realted to ada
+ this will contain all codes realted to ada